PL conditions do not guarantee convergence of gradient descent-ascent dynamics: Construction of the function

 Using \eqref{e.plot.twist} and recalling that $\nabla f$ and $\v$ are orthogonal, we see that $g$ remains constant along the trajectory of $(z(t))_{t \in I}$.
 We now observe that every level line of $g$ is the boundary of an $L^4$ ball rotated by $\pi/8$.
 Indeed, this follows from the observation that, for $\al := \tan(\pi/8) = \sqrt{2} - 1$, we have

 It is therefore clear that the level lines of $g$ are closed curves that circle around the origin, and that some of those stay outside of $B_R$.
-We choose $R'$ such that one such level line is contained in $[-R',R']^2$.
-A GDA flow starting from a point on this level line will forever circle around it, since $g$ must remain constant along the GDA flow and the function $f$ has no critical point along this level line, by Proposition~\ref{p.good.f}.
+We choose $R'$ such that $[-R',R']^2 \setminus B_R$ contains such level lines in its interior.
+A GDA flow starting from a point on on of these level lines will forever circle around it, since $g$ must remain constant along the GDA flow and the function $f$ has no critical point along this level line, by Proposition~\ref{p.good.f}.
 By this same proposition, the restriction of the function $f$ to $[-R',R']^2$ thus satisfies all the requirements to yield the validity of Theorem~\ref{t.main}. \end{proof}